Rimpampa/Chattest-rs/README.md

 # TODO

 The plan is to create a sort of wrapper around the `pan-curses` crate in order to be able to interact with the window more easily.
 Util then the program will stay in pre-release (v0.x.x)

+# Warning

+It currently has a problem which blocks the user interface of the user hosting the room when he sends a message.